Skip to content

 Byevasimkesyan November 12, 2025June 13, 2026

-Using Birth Order and Personality Adjectives in Group Work Years ago, I used to use an activity I shared on my blog called Get into groups according to….
-It was always a hit because it got students moving, talking, and reflecting on themselves and it was a great language practice.
-This week, our course flow…
+Using Birth Order and Personality Adjectives in Group Work One of my favourite group work in EFL activities has always been getting students moving and talking at the same time.
+Years ago, I shared an activity on my blog called Get into groups according to… and it was always a hit because it got students…

 Read More Setting Group Work in EFL ClassroomContinue